jazzband/django-polymorphic/docs/migrating.rst

 Filling the content type value
 ------------------------------

-The following Python code can be used to fill the value of a model:
+The following code can be used to fill the value of a model:

 .. code-block:: python